umd-dslam/docs/src/analysis.md

 ```

-By assuming the number of directories, files, and data blocks, we estimate how much memory these data structures consume.
+By assuming the number of directories, files, and data blocks, we estimate how much memory these data structures consume (Note: **ignore** 1% total memory from INodeMap).

 | # directories | # files     | # blocks    | Total      |
 |---------------|-------------|-------------|------------|